martlemoree/netzwerkis/README.md

 We provide a tutorial that shows how the hardware can be [set up](https://github.com/martlemoree/netzwerkis/wiki/Hardware-configuration) and [installed](https://github.com/martlemoree/netzwerkis/wiki/Construction-plan) on the track.
 Also we have compared different alternative [connection methods](https://github.com/martlemoree/netzwerkis/wiki/Alternative-solutions).

 Another important aspect is the [power supply](https://github.com/martlemoree/netzwerkis/wiki/power-supply).
 We have compared different possibilities.
-Also, we have thought about network and theft [security](https://github.com/martlemoree/netzwerkis/wiki/Security).
+Additionally, we have thought about network and theft [security](https://github.com/martlemoree/netzwerkis/wiki/Security).

 To sum up, we give some [suggestions](https://github.com/martlemoree/netzwerkis/wiki/Suggestions-for-realization) for the best realization.